 The white tent-like building behind Battery Park is your destination–the circus inside not unlike the interior of a clown car.
 But before you can enter the big-white-top you must pick up your tickets from will call.

-And since my readers are the smartest around, you’ve got reservations so you get to walk past the freak show that is the line of people trying to buy same-day tickets.
+And since my readers are the smartest around, you’ve got reservations so you get to walk past the freak show that is the line of people trying to buy same-day tickets to the Statue of Liberty.

 Where to pick up Statue of Liberty tickets

 When you arrive at Battery Park, head to Castle Clinton to pick up your reserved Statue of Liberty tickets.
-Don’t confused it with… oh, nope, it’s the only walled castle in the park.
+Don’t confused it with… oh, nope, it’s the only walled castle in downtown Manhattan.
 Will call for reserved tickets is at WINDOW 6 only.

 Knowing where to go ahead of time may sound obvious, but on our first time visiting the Statue of Liberty we almost missed our reservation time after thinking we’d “be able to figure it out when we got down there”–my modus operandi.